 Influencer marketing, if executed correctly, is an incredibly powerful form of marketing and its importance will only grow in the future.
 But to get it right, you have to choose an influencer fitting your campaign.

-A helping hand is, surprise, surprise, a social listening tool.
+A helping hand is surprise, a social listening tool.
 The tool will analyze the authors, their social media reach, number of posts containing your keyword, influence, and the share of voice – the number of online discussions initiated by the author.

 Combine all the data with sentiment analysis of their posts, and you’ve got a match!
 A perfect candidate for your next influencer marketing campaign.

-Benefits: Find the best influencer for your campaign, discover new sales leads, or generate traffic to your website.
+Benefits: Analyze customers opinions, find the best influencer for your campaign, discover new sales leads, or generate traffic to your website.

 Social Listening and Social Selling